 Parrtjima 2018 Dates: 22 September – 1 October

 7. Woodford Folk Festival

 One of the biggest folk festivals in the world, Woodford Folk Festival Australia is the place to be if you are into arts and music.
-The festival, centred around folk music, shelters artists from around the world with performances foraying into the world of dance, music, comedy, film, street theatre, and so on.
+The festival, centered around folk music, shelters artists from around the world with performances foraying into the world of dance, music, comedy, film, street theatre, and so on.
 You can even attend workshops here and learn with like-minded people the nuances of creating something from scratch.
 Oh, and there are fireworks – lots of them – welcoming the new year.
-If you take our word, this is one of the must-attend music festivals in Australia 2018.
+If you take our word, this is one of the must-attend music and cultural festivals in Australia 2018.

 Woodford Folk Festival 2018 Dates: 27th December – 1st January

 8. Melbourne Cup – Spring Racing Carnival

 Australia is big on horse racing, and nowhere is it more apparent than at the Melbourne Cup.
 Traditionally held on the first Tuesday of every November, the event brings the entire nation to a halt.
 There are a plethora of events that happen alongside the race, including the Derby Day and Oaks Day.
 Held at the Flemington Racecourse, the race is a 3200 meters sprint and is administered by the Victoria Racing Club.
 First held in 1861, this annual racing extravaganza is huge – the prize money is $6.2 million in 2018!